 Procedure Laparoscopic Myomectomy

 A myomectomy removes fibroids while leaving the uterus intact in order to maintain fertility.
 At The Center for Innovative GYN Care we take the worry out of this procedure with our advanced LAAM technique, a safer laparoscopic myomectomy surgery using only two (2) small incisions.
-Our GYN specialists perform minimally invasive myomectomies in an outpatient setting and patients return home the same day.
+All of our procedures are performed in an outpatient setting and patients return home the same day.
 LAAM is a major advancement used exclusively at CIGC.
 Most women are only offered open myomectomies by non-specialists, requiring large incisions.
 The CIGC LAAM fibroid removal technique for fertility makes it possible for even very large fibroids to be removed through small, cosmetically pleasing incisions.

 ARE YOU A CANDIDATE FOR LAAM-BUAO MYOMECTOMY?